Analysis | The big ideas from Biden’s Supreme Court commission, explained

 “Others emphasize that a failure to respond to what they regard as confirmation ‘hardball’ by Republicans since 2016 — as well as a failure to advance expansion as a viable option in the political process — might encourage future aggressive measures in the confirmation process, such as a refusal to hold hearings on any judicial nominee put forward by a President of the opposite party,” the report says

-It adds: “On this account, a significant reform such as Court expansion may be needed to calm the controversy surrounding the Court, by attaching consequences to the Senate’s actions during the Trump years in order to deter future conduct of this kind.”
+It adds, “On this account, a significant reform such as Court expansion may be needed to calm the controversy surrounding the Court, by attaching consequences to the Senate’s actions during the Trump years in order to deter future conduct of this kind.”

 The most compelling argument against it: The law of unintended consequences — including for democracy.

 “For opponents, the United States’ fidelity to this norm has particular significance in light of developments in other parts of the world where manipulation of the composition of the judiciary has been a worrying sign of democratic backsliding,” the report states.
-It runs through examples of court-packing in countries like Argentina, Venezuela, Turkey, Hungary and Poland.
+It runs through examples of court-packing in countries such as Argentina, Venezuela, Turkey, Hungary and Poland.

 It adds: “By contrast, these critics argue, stable democracies since the mid-twentieth century have retained a strong commitment to judicial independence and have not tended to make such moves.
 For these opponents of expansion, it is important that the United States remain firmly in the ranks of democracies standing behind this commitment.”